Totally positive Toeplitz matrices: classical and modern: Tropical Toeplitz matrices

 \end{defn} \begin{remark} Note that interlacing implies weakly interlacing, but not vice versa.
 For example, if $A_i=\frac{i-1}i$ and all $B_j=1$ then $\bigA$ and $\bigB$ are weakly interlacing but not interlacing. \end{remark} The following theorem, which is the first half of \cite[Theorem 10.6]{rietschToeplitz}, says that the Schoenberg type map $\mathcal T^{res}:\Omega^{res}(\Kdelposwk)\to\ToeplitzU^{res}_\infty(\Kdelposwk)$ tropicalises to give an explicit parametrisation of the full set $\Imin_{\infty}(\Rmin)$ of infinite min-ideal fillings by $\Omega_\star(\Rmin)$.

 \begin{theorem}[$\Kdelposwk$-tropicalised Edrei Theorem] For the $\Kdelposwk$-tropicalised Toeplitz matrices we have that

 and the following diagram commutes

-Moreover the tropicalisation $\mathbb E$ of $\mathcal T^{res}$ is a bijection. \end{theorem} We remark that a key ingredient for the commutativity of this diagram is a tableaux formula for the supersymmetric Schur functions due to Goulden-Greene and Macdonald \cite{GouldenGreene94,Macdonald:variations}.
+Moreover the tropicalisation $\mathbb E$ of $\mathcal T^{res}$ is a bijection. \end{theorem} We remark that a key ingredient for the commutativity of this diagram is a tableau formula for supersymmetric Schur functions due to Goulden-Greene and Macdonald \cite{GouldenGreene94,Macdonald:variations}.
 We now state the second half of \cite[Theorem~10.6]{rietschToeplitz}.
-Recall the set $\Imin_{\infty}^s(\Rmin)$ from \cref{d:minIdeal}.
+Recall the set of stable min-ideal fillings $\Imin_{\infty}^s(\Rmin)$ from Definition~\ref{d:minIdeal}.

 \begin{theorem}[$\Kdelposst$-tropicalised Edrei Theorem] For the $\Kdelposst$-tropicalised Toeplitz matrices we have that

 and the commutative diagram~\eqref{e:TropEdreiWk} restricts to

 Moreover, the map $\mathbb E^s$ is a bijection. \end{theorem}